mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 The authors proposed to protest the WMF's betrayal.

 > Let's intentionally skew the results!
 The WMF intentionally skewed it by picking who to show it to; the community should skew the results to tell the WMF to stop trying to put AI in Wikipedia!

+The WMF will assert that this is an experiment, and anything can be done in the spirit of experimentation.
+The representatives of the foundation don't seem to understand that an experiment on the whole world is no longer an experiment.
+When you foist an experiment on people without them signing up to be the subjects of said experiment, this should be considered a rollout to the general public.

+> This cannot be treated as "just" a test.
+Wikipedia will become the "main character" of social media for a day, as a villain.
+Thousands of people will hear about the feature, not examine it for themselves, conclude that Wikipedia doesn't care about fact-checking any more, and never learn that the test ended.

 This WMF-proposed feature will be Wikipedia's undoing, the community warns.
 The foundation's motives cannot be any more self-serving.